MCPRUNNER/selfDocumentMCP/MCP-DOCKER-CONFIG.md

   - Persistent storage for application logs
   - Read-write access for log output

-- **Working Directory**: `-w "/workspace"`
-  - Sets the container's working directory to your workspace
-  - GitVisionMCP will operate on this Git repository

 ## Security Notes

-- Workspace is mounted read-only for security
 - Container runs as non-root user (mcpuser)
 - Logs directory is the only writable mount
 - Network access is limited to what's needed for Git operations